This section describes the requirements, access privileges, and other features of HVR when using Oracle for replication.

 Limitations of SQL Log Read Method

-- Updates that only change LOB columns is not supported.
+- Updates that only change LOB columns are not supported.

 - Capture from XML Data Type columns is not supported.